 Click HERE to register.

-Who can enroll: Anyone nine to twelve years of age (12 children max); parents/guardians welcome to attend, younger siblings welcome with permission of instructor.
+Who can enroll: Anyone nine to twelve years of age; parents/guardians welcome to attend, younger siblings welcome with permission of instructor.
 Anyone who likes Hallowe’en or Harry Potter will love acting out the sword fights and magic spells that make Macbeth one of Shakespeare’s most popular plays.

 How much: $35 per registered child.
 Registration to open soon.

 Facilitator: Lesley Peterson taught high school English in Winnipeg for fourteen years.
 Then she was a Shakespeare professor in the US, where she also brought the Bard into elementary school classrooms as a volunteer.
 She recently retired and now lives in Riverview.